korzin/aws-certified-dev-handbook/handbooks/aws-general.md

   a route table to send traffic to the corporate DC in London.

 You need to open port UDP 4500 to setup a VPN with a CGW behind a firewall or router.

-Expedited retrievals allow you to quickly access your data when occasional urgent requests for a subset of archives are required and data accessed using Expedited retrievals are typically made available within 1 – 5 minutes.